1. Accounting for multilingual learner needs in educational policymaking, leadership development, and multidisciplinary teacher education;

-2. Unique affordances of learning opportunities through language teacher association (LTA) membership;
+2. Unique affordances of learning opportunities through professional educator association membership;

-3. Classroom discourse analysis: effects of teachers' embodied interactions on multilingual learners' learning;
+3. Classroom discourse analysis: effects of educators' embodied interactions on multilingual learners' acquisition opportunities.

-Dr. Drew S. Fagan is an internationally distinguished, multi-award winning scholar, educator, and advocate for multilingual learners and their educators.
+Dr. Drew S. Fagan is an internationally distinguished scholar, educator, and advocate for multilingual learners and all stakeholders connected to these learners' success.
 Having been in the Teaching English to Speakers of Other Languages (TESOL) field for more than 20 years, his professional philosophy is that for multilingual learners to be successful, all stakeholders connected to these learners must come out of their siloes and collaborate.
 As such, he ensures that all of his work connects with higher education and P-12 academes across disciplines, departments and ministries of education, state- and federal-level policy makers, governmental agencies, and not-for-profit organizations.

-Currently, he is Associate Clinical Professor of Applied Linguistics and Language Education, Director of the Ed.D. in School System Leadership- TESOL and Dual Language Education Program, and Coordinator of the TESOL Teacher Leadership M.Ed. and TESOL Post-Baccalaureate Certificate Programs.
+Currently, he is Clinical Professor of Applied Linguistics and Language Education, Director of the Ed.D. in School System Leadership Program- TESOL and Dual Language Education Specialization, and Coordinator of the TESOL Teacher Leadership M.Ed. and TESOL Post-Baccalaureate Certificate Programs.
 Prior to this, he worked as an English for Speakers of Other Languages (ESOL) teacher and teacher educator in PreK-12, higher education, and adult education settings across the United States, Japan, China, Spain, and Mexico, and was the first English Teaching Assistant (ETA) Fulbright Fellow to the Slovak Republic.

 (Awards & Honors since being at the University of Maryland; contact me for anything prior)